Th1ru-M/th1ru-m.github.io/_posts/2023-08-08-vSphereDefense.md

 ### Enable Lockdown mode in ESXi host

 - Enable Lockdown mode to enforce all the ESXI host operations only to be performed from vCenter
-- Normal Lockdown Mode will enforce ESXi host accessible only through console (DCUI) and vCenter
+- Normal Lockdown Mode will enforce ESXi host to be accessible only through console (DCUI) and vCenter
-- Strict Lockdown mode will enforce ESXi host accessible only through vCenter
+- Strict Lockdown mode will enforce ESXi host to be accessible only through vCenter
 - Exception users can be created to not lose their permissions when the host enters lockdown mode
-- VMware recommends not to add administrators under exception list
+- VMware recommends not to add administrator accounts under exception list
 ![Lockdown_Mode](/image/esxi/lockdownmode.JPG)

 ### Password management and perform multifactor authentication

 - Enforce Unique and strong passwords for all local accounts in ESXi host and vCenter
-- Secure the Root Account password in Password Vault or PAM tools and automate the password rotation policy
+- Secure the Root Account password in Password Vault or PAM tools and automate the password rotation
 - Review and limit privileged accounts to manage ESXi host and vCenter
 - If in case ESXi joins active directory domain, then all management of ESXi should happen from vCenter
 - Change the name of the ESXAdmin group in Active Directory to avoid ESXi Administrator membership exposures